 When to grow cauliflower in central Texas?

 Cauliflower is a cool-season crop.
 It enjoys temperatures below 75F (25C) during the day, which central Texas reaches around October.
-However, the last few years, summer has been lingering around till November.
+However, summer has been lingering the last few years until November.

-In that case, you are better off delaying the planting or provide shade to the plants.
+In that case, you are better off delaying the planting or providing shade to the plants.
 You may use shade for that purpose.

 The answer to this question depends on how many plants you intend to grow.
-If you are starting and experimenting, better get a few transplants from a local nursery.
-If you are an ambitious gardener and want to grow many, it is more cost-effective to start your own seeds.
+If you are a beginner, better get a few transplants from a local nursery, but if you aim to plant more than six plants, starting seeds would be a better choice.

 Growing cauliflower from seed